radiokit/depot-docs/docs/source/index.rst

-Welcome to RadioKit Electron's documentation!
+Welcome to RadioKit Depot's documentation!
 ===========================================

-RadioKit Electron is a cloud computing platform for routing audio between multiple devices while keeping quality required for broadcasting applications.
+RadioKit Depot is a cloud computing platform for routing audio between multiple devices while keeping quality required for broadcasting applications.